Syndicate Protocol

 PDiscard = <_>.

 Atomic type.
-PAtom requires that a matched value be a boolean, a single- or double-precision float, an integer, a string, a binary blob, or a symbol, respectively:
+PAtom requires that a matched value be a boolean, a double-precision float, an integer, a string, a binary blob, or a symbol, respectively:

 Embedded value.
 PEmbedded requires that a matched value be an embedded capability: